jhsu802701/rails_from_scratch_rails5/11-01-admin_show.md

 end
 ```
 * Enter the command "sh testc.sh".
 All 4 controller tests fail because of a missing template.
+* Enter the command "touch app/views/admins/show.html.erb".
+This creates a blank file that you'll fill in later.
+* Enter the command "sh testc.sh".
+All tests should now pass.
+* Enter the command "sh git_check.sh".

 ### Integration Tests
 * Enter the command "rails generate integration_test admins_show".